 How to Grow Brass Buttons

 The deeply divided foliage and vibrant yellow spring flowers of brass buttons form a dense mat where growing conditions are right, making it ideal as a path edging, a way to fill the void between stepping stones, or even as a lawn alternative.
 Brass buttons plants are appealing to beginning gardeners because they tolerate a wide variety of light and soil situations.
 Avoid very hot, sunny spots, as this plant can scorch and does need a somewhat humid environment.

 In the cool climate of New Zealand, brass button plants thrive in the sun.
-In areas with hot summers, brass buttons can easily scorch in too much sun and needs afternoon shade.
+In areas with hot summers, brass buttons can easily scorch in too much sun and need afternoon shade.
 In fact, brass buttons can grow in full shade, although flowers will be sparse.

 Brass buttons plants have shallow roots and need a light soil that has been well-worked before planting.
 Heavy soils or clay will slow down the plant's growth, limiting its ability to act as a ground cover.
 If your landscape has compacted soil, amend generously with compost, peat, or leaf mold before planting.